 Heptapod and Mercurial#

 Currently, we are experimenting with using Mercurial instead of Git.
-I (Pierre Augier) think than modern Mercurial with Heptapod can be a good technical choice for this project.
-Using Mercurial for this project would tend to increase the diversity in terms of versioning tools which is a good thing considering the current situation of Git monopoly.
+I (Pierre Augier) think that modern Mercurial with Heptapod can be a good technical choice for this project; in addition, using Mercurial for this project would tend to increase the diversity in terms of versioning tools which is a good thing considering the current situation of Git monopoly.

 However, since most potential developers are used to Git, it represents a technical barrier for contribution.
 We try to make this barrier as small as possible by providing good documentation on contributing with Heptapod and Mercurial.